rapidfort/community-images/community_images/mariadb/bitnami/README.md

 # RapidFort hardened image for MariaDB

-This MariaDB container was hardened by RapidFort’s container optimization process.
+RapidFort’s container optimization process hardened this MariaDB container.
 This container is free to use and has no license limitations.

-It is the same as [bitnami/mariadb][source-image-dh-link] image, but much more secure.
+It is the same as the [bitnami/mariadb][source-image-dh-link] image but more secure.

-Every day, we optimize and harden a variety of Docker Hub’s most popular images.
+Every day, we optimize and harden a variety of Docker Hub’s most famous images.
 Check out our [entire library](https://hub.docker.com/u/rapidfort) of secured containers.

 [![Metrics][metrics-link]][rf-link]